cheng2zhang/tempering/prog/NAMD/README.thstat.md

 #### Miscellaneous modifications

   * Allowing adaptTempInFile and adaptTempBins to be set simultaneously, the former overrides the latter.
-  * Adding the first column of the restart file with the inverse temperature.
+  * Adding the inverse temperature as the first column of the restart file.
-  * Using the average energy computed from the integral identity as the average energy in the restart file.
+  * Using the average energy computed from the integral identity as the average energy in the restart file (the second column).
+  * Throwing out an exception when reading from the restart file fails.
-  * Adding the option `adaptTempFixedAve` to the fix the average energies from the input restart file.
+  * Adding the option `adaptTempFixedAve` to the fix the average energies from the input restart file (due to Justin).

 #### Issuing a warning for using adaptive tempering with the original velocity rescaling